howdyai/botkit/readme.md

 If you intend to create a bot that lives in Slack, [follow these instructions for attaining a Bot Token](readme-slack.md#getting-started).

+If you intend to create a bot that lives in Cisco Spark, [follow these instructions for configuring your Cisco Spark bot](readme-ciscospark.md#getting-started).

 If you intend to create a bot that lives in Facebook Messenger, [follow these instructions for configuring your Facebook page](readme-facebook.md#getting-started).